Pingsheng-Kevin/learning_better_dale_neurips/README.md

 `cd shell_scripts
 source make_env.sh`

-if env already made, load environment
+If env is already made, load environment

 `source load_env.sh`

+After the env is ready, run specific experiments using script in `shell_scripts/`

+`sbatch specific_exp_scritps`

+All visualizations and figures are generated using jupyter notebooks, see `analysis_in_notebooks/`

+Code base is located in `lib`; python scripts for experiments are in `exps`